arturoestrada/arturoestrada.github.io/Home.md

 layout: page
 ---

+## About Me
 I am a Ph.D.
-Candidate in Operations Management at the School of Management of University College London, supervised by Rouba Ibrahim and Dongyuan Zhan.
+Candidate in Operations Management at the School of Management of University College London (UK), supervised by Rouba Ibrahim and Dongyuan Zhan.

 Here is my C.V.